microsoft/FluidFramework/packages/loader/container-loader/README.md

 #### `Container.dispose()`

 Once disposed, container terminates connection to ordering service, and any local changes (former or future) do not propagate to storage.
-This method is to be used when the container is not expected to be used anymore.
+This method is to be used when the container is **NOT** expected to be used anymore.
 It acts like a lightweight version of `Container.closed()`.

 When container is disposed, the following is true (in no particular order):

 1. Container.closed property is set to true
-2. "closed" event fires on container
+2. "disposed" event fires on container
 3. "disconnected" event fires, if connection was active at the moment of container closure.
+4. "dispose" event fires on container runtime

-`"closed"` event is available on Container for hosts. `"disposed"` event is delivered to container runtime when container is disposed.
-But container runtime can be also disposed when new code proposal is made and new version of the code (and container runtime) is loaded in accordance with it.
+`"disposed"` event is available on Container for hosts. `"dispose"` event is delivered to container runtime when container is disposed, but container runtime can be also disposed when new code proposal is made and new version of the code (and container runtime) is loaded in accordance with it.

 ## Audience